MartinTichovsky/cypress-interceptor/README.md

 lineCalled(...args: unknown[]): void;
 ```

-This is the main function that should be in your application to store any information you need.
+This function is intended to be used in the application code to store any information that you want to store and read in Cypress tests.

-For storing information about the line that was called.
-If there are more arguments, it will be saved as an array, otherwise it will be stored as a single value.
+If the call line is not enabled, it does nothing.
+[Enable it](#cycalllineenable) in Cypress tests in `beforeEach` hook.

 ## lineCalledWithClone